DarwinNE/FidoCadJ/README.md

 --------------------------------------------------------

 This is very nice from you.
 We will be happy for that.
-You can manifest yourself on the SourceForum forums dedicated to FidoCadJ and declare what are your skills and basically what you would like to do.
+You can manifest yourself on the SourceForge forums dedicated to FidoCadJ and declare what are your skills and basically what you would like to do.
 We will discuss a little in order to see if we can find an intersection between what you can do with the FidoCadJ development strategy.
 The idea is to keep the work a little bit